 Stops the timeline leaving the play head at the current position.
 If the play head is scrubbed when the timeline is stopped, changes the play head encounters are not applied.

 Mutes the timeline the timeline will not affect any pins while muted.

-Length and also the play head location.
+Shows the progress of the timeline as a proportion of the overall length and also the play head location.

 Timeline Attributes